InsureMO/rainbow-o23/README.md

 - [o23/n4](o23-n4/README.md): An implementation of the pipeline configuration parser, providing basic capabilities to parse pipelines based on YAML configuration,
 - [o23/n5](o23-n5/README.md): Provides a pipeline step to generate PDFs based on HTML templates,
-- [o23/n6](o23-n6/README.md): Provides pipeline steps to generate Excel reports based on Excel templates and CSV reports based on CSV templates,
+- [o23/n6](o23-n6/README.md): Provides pipeline steps to generate Excel reports based on xlsx templates and CSV reports based on CSV templates,
+- [o23/n7](o23-n7/README.md): Provides pipeline steps to generate Word reports based on docx templates,
 - [o23/n90](o23-n90/README.md): Application basic package, which includes all the fundamental settings for building O23 applications,
 - [o23/n91](o23-n91/README.md): O23 Application printing plugin package,
 - [o23/n99](o23-n99/README.md): A complete pre-application built on all the above modules, which is a complete web service itself and can